 42:52 – Would you run a low bid catch-all campaign alongside your individual automatic campaigns for each of those products?

-43:58 – What are your thoughts on PPC campaign dayparting?
+43:58 – What are your thoughts on Amazon PPC campaign dayparting?
 Does it work?
 What are the best scenarios to use it?

 45:15 – Can you talk about how you’re leveraging sponsored display for remarketing?
 Are you running unique campaigns for each option, like similar products versus your products?